If you’ve got a £50 budget for new carp reel, then your choice has never been greater.

 Available for: c£40

-A freespool shootout isn’t complete with a genuine Baitrunner.
+A freespool shootout isn’t complete without a genuine Baitrunner.
 Like Hoover and Tannoy, Shimano’s Baitrunner brand has become a byword for this whole sector of the market.

 The ST 10000 RB is classic Baitrunner fare, with a distinctive double-handle grip and sleek body.